 - (a) determines, or recommends to the Board for determination, the compensation, if any, of the Company's Chief Executive Officer and all other executive officers; and - (b) assists the Board with matters related to compensation generally, except with respect to the compensation of the directors.

 As none of the Company's executive officers are currently compensated by the Company, the Compensation Committee will not produce and/or review a report on executive compensation practices.
-The Compensation Committee met once in 2019.
+The Compensation Committee had one formal meeting in 2020.